parker-group/airraids-Yemen-LancetGH/README.md

 ## AirRaidsAggs.csv
 This dataset contains different aggregations of air raids with varying lags.
 For each aggregation and lag combination, we included a numerical sum of air raids and the corresponsing category (Low, Intermediate, Medium, High, or Severe) based on quintiles for that specific aggregation.
 These aggregations were all rolling.
 We chose the 3 month aggregation with no lag based on model fit.

-Commercial use of either dataset is strictly prohibited.